Debate over the atomic bombings of Hiroshima and Nagasaki

 debates have focused on questions about America's national character and morality, as well as doubts concerning its ongoing diplomatic and military policies.

+There is also a school of thought which condemns the bombing as a war crime or crime against humanity.

 Support

 Prevention of many U.S. and Japanese military casualties

 There are voices which assert that the bomb should never have been used at all.
 I cannot associate myself with such ideas. ...
 I am surprised that very worthy people—but people who in most cases had no intention of proceeding to the Japanese front themselves—should adopt the position that rather than throw this bomb, we should have sacrificed a million American and a quarter of a million British lives.